Coastline Housing, Wheal Vyvyan

 From start to finish the project with Kensa has run extremely smoothly.
 They demonstrated very good knowledge in the area of social housing, where their experience of similar projects with Housing Associations, such as Trent & Dove Housing and Westward Housing, was evident.”

 This was very much a ‘hands off’ project for Coastline once work commenced; we have been impressed with the level of care and consideration for our tenants needs; the swift and professional delivery of the physical work; and importantly the careful restoration of areas where the borehole drilling took place.
 As a reflection of this we are keen to progress a further project this year on a similar scale, which we have already scoped with Kensa should further CHF be made available to us.
 In addition, it has been great to be working with and supporting a fellow Cornish company!”

 Simon Lomax, Managing Director of Kensa Heat Pumps said:

-The project was supported by a grant from EDF and will provide Coastline Housing with a lucrative 20-year income stream from the Government’s Non Domestic Renewable Heat Incentive (RHI).
+The project was supported by a grant from EDF and will provide Coastline Housing with a lucrative 20-year income stream from the Government’s Non Domestic Renewable Heat Incentive (RHI – this scheme has closed).
 There are a large number of rural social properties in Cornwall which cannot access the mains gas grid and these heat pump installations provide an excellent alternative to tenant and landlord alike.
 We look forward to continuing our relationship with Coastline Housing in the future.